holyspacepug/-folio/_posts/2018-09-06-Crunchyroll-Expo.markdown

 	Crunchyroll Games and My Hero Academia panels
 </div>

 The last event for Sunday was the masquerade, hosted by Johnny Weir and various other guests of honor.
-It was an interesting format---no skits---rather contestants would do a walk onto the stage with various poses and then walk off, until each contestant in the category was finished, then they would be brought back on stage by the hosts to talk about their work.
+It was an interesting format---no skits---rather contestants would do a walk onto the stage with various poses and then walk off, until each contestant in the category was finished, then they would be brought back on to the stage by the hosts to talk about their work.
 After all the contestants were introduced on-stage, the masquerade held an intermission where TeddyLoid came out and rocked out even harder than he did on Saturday.
-A friend and I even got to lift TeddyLoid back on stage after he came down to be amongst his fans.
+A friend and I even got to lift TeddyLoid back on stage after he came down to be amongst his fans!

 After TeddyLoid's intermission performance, the winners were announced and all the contestants were brought back to the stage to take a group picture to conclude the event.
-I went out for a few drinks with some friends, had a good moment to catch up with them, and ended the night shortly after.
+I left the venue and went out for a few drinks with some friends, had a good moment to catch up with them, and ended the night shortly after.

 <div class="img_row">
 	<img class="col three" src="{{ site.baseurl }}/img/crx-masq.jpg">